 There are many different types of surety bonds that are required by an obligee.
-Three parties involved with a surety bond include the obligee, the principle, and the surety company.
-The obligee is the party requiring the principle to be bonded, and the surety company is the party that insures the bond.
+Three parties involved with a surety bond include the obligee, the principal, and the surety company.
+The obligee is the party requiring the principal to be bonded, and the surety company is the party that insures the bond.

 For most bonds, the obligee is the state, city, county, or federal government.
-The principle is legally bound to the surety bond, and if the principle acts against the bond, a claim can be taken against the bond which the surety company will pay out.
-Then , the principle is responsible for repaying the surety company for the paid claim.
+The principal is legally bound to the surety bond, and if the principal acts against the bond, a claim can be taken against the bond which the surety company will pay out.
+Then , the principal is responsible for repaying the surety company for the paid claim.

 It can be tricky to figure out what type of surety bond that is required for an individual or a business, so this guide will cover the most popular types of surety bonds.
 Surety bonds are always a requirement, so if the type of surety bond required is unclear, the obligee can be a resource to providing the bond type.

 The bond types that will be covered in this article will be license and permit bonds, court bonds, and construction (contract) bonds.

 These bonds need to be bought before the business can legally be licensed.
 Without a business license, it is not legal for a business to assist customers and to receive payment for that service.

 License and permit bonds protect customers because the bond guarantees that the business will abide by laws and regulations enforced by local, state, and federal agencies.
 These bonds also ensure that the bills and fees will be paid on time, such as utility bills, taxes, employee wages, etc.